 Looking for tips on the best way to clean your glasses or lenses?
-Check out our tips below to learn how to better care for your readers.
+Check out our tips below to learn how to better care for your glasses.

 How to Clean Eyeglasses

 Eyeglass lenses easily become dirty with daily wear.
-This is especially true in regards to reading glasses, when we put them on and take them off frequently!
+This is especially true with regards to reading glasses – we put them on and take them off frequently!
 Check out this video or review the steps below on the best way to clean foggy, dirty, or grimy lenses:

 1. Rinse your glasses with tap water.
-If your glasses are covered in dirt or dust, say from working out in the yard, it’s best to rinse them off with water before you clean them.
+If your glasses are covered in dirt, dust, or grime, say from working out in the yard, it’s best to rinse them off with water before you clean them.

 3. Use the right cloth.
 It’s also important to use the right type of cloth to clean your glasses.
 Some textiles, like a tissue, wool, or certain synthetic fabrics, can scratch the lenses or leave behind unwanted fibers.
 A microfiber cloth works best to remove oily smudges because of the soft material and tight weave of the fabric.
-(We offer microfiber cleaning clothes for convenience).
+We offer several microfiber cleaning cloth color and pattern options!

 4. Hold the glasses correctly.
 Hold the end piece of your glasses (where the temple and lens meet), without touching the lens.